Free delivery on orders over £100

 Some people with dry skin find AHAs too drying.
 However, BHAs are known to be less irritating, drying and less likely to cause redness.
 They can even help to calm sensitive skin.
 Therefore, if you have very dry skin or are prone to sensitivity—or you’ve had reactions to AHAs in the past—you could try BHAs to get a lot of the same benefits.

 Alternatively, you may find that some AHAs work for you while others are too irritating.
-Glycolic acid is the most drying and potentially irritating AHA, so if you can opt for more gentler AHAs like lactic acid and mandelic acid if you have dry or sensitive skin.
+Glycolic acid is the most drying and potentially irritating AHA, so if you can opt for more gentle AHAs like lactic acid and mandelic acid, if you have dry or sensitive skin.

 AHAS vs BHAs for combination skin